-- a) Design and delivery for public art should: - i.
-Achieve a scale that reflects the setting to enable all user groups to successfully appreciate the art. - ii.
-Provide for the safety of users, allowing for appropriate circulation space and setback from road edges - iii.
+- a) Design and delivery for public art is to be should: - .
+Achieve a scale that reflects the setting to enable all user groups to successfully appreciate the art. - Provide for the safety of users, allowing for appropriate circulation space and setback from road edges - iii.
 Be functional such as providing interesting places for people to sit. - iv.
-Be constructed from materials that are resistant to vandalism. - v.
+Be constructed from materials that are durable and resistant to vandalism. - ii.v.
 Be low maintenance and made of durable materials.
-The selection of materials should consider the long term availability for future renewal and maintenance requirements. - vi.
+The selection of materials should consider the long term availability for future renewal and maintenance requirements. - iii.vi.
 Be located along pedestrian/cycle thoroughfares, within identifiable community spaces and within areas where visibility is increased.